Are We Selling Our Kids Short? The Problem with Outdated School Building Concepts.

 And the rapid evolution of generative AI, virtual reality and adaptive learning offers huge opportunities and transformation.

-A call for smarter investment
+A call for smarter investment.

 The challenge is to bridge the gap between legacy design and modern educational needs.
 Through proactive lifecycle planning, creative reconfiguration, and open collaboration with local authorities and academy trusts, we can transform existing assets into inspiring, future-ready learning environments.